top of page

 Join a club

-Yes, you might not have done this for many many years, and it might feel very much out of your comfort zone but find a club or organisation that either aligns with your interests or offers an activity which interests you.
+Yes, you might not have done this for many, many years, and it might feel very much out of your comfort zone, but find a club or organisation that either aligns with your interests or offers an activity that interests you.

 Whether it's a writing club, a walking group, or planting trees in the local area, finding a community of people who share your passions or approach to life can be a great way to start feeling like part of a group.
-You don’t need to be an expert, and you don’t have to talk about menopause!
+You are not required to be an expert or discuss menopause.

 Get familiar with your neighbourhood